SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 For the current hands-on, all participants are sharing a single SAP Cloud Platform subaccount.
 To disambiguate the Cloud Connector, each participants provides a unique Location ID.

 9. Click _Save_.
 10. Ensure that the Status under Tunnel Information is Connected.
-If you receive an error, recheck your subaccount ID, data center and credentials.
+If you receive an error, recheck your Region, Subaccount and login information.

 ![add subaccount](images/Exercise2_6_cc_subaccount_status.JPG)